How to A/B Test Your Website Without Paying for Tools

 }

-That is the entire assignment engine.
+That is the whole assignment engine.
 The try/catch handles Safari private browsing, where localStorage.setItem() throws a SecurityError.
-In that case, the visitor gets a random assignment on every page load.
-For a 1-2 week test, this is a rounding error.
+When that happens, the visitor gets a fresh random assignment on every page load.
+Over a 1-2 week test, that is a rounding error.

 Preventing the flash of original content

-The biggest technical pitfall in client-side A/B testing is FOUC: the visitor sees the original version for a split second before JavaScript swaps it.
-The fix is a synchronous inline script in <head> that runs before the browser paints anything:
+The biggest trap in client-side A/B testing is the flash.
+The visitor sees the original version for a split second, then JavaScript swaps it.
+It looks broken.
+The fix is a small inline script in the <head> that runs before the browser paints anything.

 <head>